Extending

 },

-Most of the core behaviors of the default theme have been extracted into a composable API, and also provide aliases with the @theme
+Most of the core behaviors of the default theme have been extracted into a composable API or util function, and also provide aliases with the @theme prefix.

 Developing a Child Theme